3DPrintings

 10. Integration with Traditional Methods

-While 3D printing has the potential to revolutionise existing construction methods, it can also complement them effectively.
+While it has the potential to revolutionise existing construction methods, it can also complement them effectively.
 By integrating 3D-printed components into current building practices, construction professionals can enhance efficiency and reduce costs.

 This hybrid approach combines the best of both technologies, making the construction process more efficient and cost-effective.